 The problem of domain adaptation was theoretically studied in [2], relating source and target error with a statistical similarity measure of the respective domains.
 Their results suggest that a good domain adaptation method should be based on features that are as similar as possible for source and target domain (assimilation), while reducing the prediction error in the source domain as much as possible (discrimination).

-These effects are opposing each other since source and target domains are drawn from different distributions.
-This can be formulated as a cost function that consists of two terms:
+These opposing effects can be formulated as a cost function that consists of two terms: